nullmaxwell/diadash/README.md

 diadash
 ==============================

-A lightweight and simplified dashboard for viewing insulin pump data sourced from Medtronic's CareLink Portal.
+A lightweight and simplified dashboard built with Dash for viewing insulin pump data sourced from Medtronic's CareLink Portal.

+This project was created to replace the static PDF reports that are available through Medtronic's CareLink Portal.
+It is a result of a perceived need to view more substantial and legible insights from a weeks worth of insulin pump data at a time.

+The major motivation for the dashboard is to, at a glance, have an understanding of the following:
+- The amount of insulin used to optimize infusion loading and avoid waste.
+- The amount of carbs that were consumed.
+- The percentage of time spent was spent within a specified mg/dL range.
+- The longest stint of time spent in range.
+- The longest stint of time spent out of range.
+- Identify daily trends to consider bolus/basal manipulation.
+- (and in the future more)

 ## Getting Started
 This project assumes that you have pyenv and FireFox's GeckoDriver installed.

+In the future I intend to implement a Dockerfile for deployment.

 If you would like to create a pyenv environment you can do so with `make create_environment`.
 To then initialize that environment you may use `make init_environment`.